sunfounder/3in1-kit/README.md

 # SunFounder 3in1 Kit
-This repository is for SunFounder Uno Kit and SunFounder 3in1 Kit. you can buy it on [our website](https://www.sunfounder.com/), or search sunfounder in Amazon.
+This repository is for SunFounder 3in1 Kit. you can buy it on [our website](https://www.sunfounder.com/), or search sunfounder in Amazon.

 Quick Links: